Hoberman mechanism

 A Hoberman mechanism, or Hoberman linkage, is a deployable mechanism that turns linear motion into radial motion.

-The Hoberman mechanism is made of two angulated ridged bars connected at a central point by a revolute joint, making it move much like a scissor mechanism.
+The Hoberman mechanism is made of two angulated rigid bars connected at a central point by a revolute joint, making it move much like a scissor mechanism.
 Multiple of these linkages can be joined together at the ends of the angulated bars by more revolute joints, expanding radially to make circle shaped mechanisms.
 The mechanism is a GAE (generalize angulated element) where the coupler curve is a radial straight line.
 This allows the Hoberman mechanism to act with a single degree of freedom, meaning that it is an over-constrained mechanism because the mobility formula predicts that it would have a smaller degree of freedom than it does, as the mechanism has more degrees of freedom than the mobility formula predicts.

 The kinematic theory behind the Hoberman mechanism has been used to help further the understanding of mobility and foldability of deployable mechanisms.

 History

 The Hoberman mechanism originates from the idea of making something bigger become smaller.
 Chuck Hoberman, a fine arts graduate from Cooper Union, realized that his lack in knowledge of engineering was holding him back from creating the things he could picture in his head.
 He enrolled in Columbia University to get a masters in mechanical engineering.
 After this he started working with origami, studying the way that it folded and changed shape.
-He soon realized that his interests lied in the expansion and shrinkage of the objects he was making.
+He soon realized that his interests lay in the expansion and shrinkage of the objects he was making.
 Hoberman started to experiment with different expanding mechanisms and started to create mechanisms of his own.
 He later patented a system that uses two identical bent rods connected in the middle by a joint, which he called the Hoberman mechanism.
 The creation of the Hoberman mechanism has since helped with more mechanical discoveries and research concerning foldability and mobility of mechanisms.

 Mechanics

-How it works
+Principle

 The Hoberman mechanism is made of two identical angulated rods joined together at their bends by one central revolute joint.
 These mechanisms can be linked by connecting the ends of the pairs together with two more revolute joints.
 Due to the mechanism's design, however, the revolute joints act as if they are prismatic-revolute joints because they move along a straight axis as the system changes shape.
 By pushing or pulling on any of the joints, the entire system moves and changes shape, gaining volume or folding into itself.
 These systems of linkages can be expanded to a full circle where it moves as one system, turning linear motion from a single axis of a joint into radial motion across the entire mechanism.